Introduction

 Can I integrate other MLSs as well?

-Yes, integrating multiple MLSs is possible with the Bridge API, even ones from Canada.
+Yes, integrating multiple MLSs is possible with the Bridge API, even MLS from Canada.

 How often is the MLS listing data refreshed?